 Get exclusive member benefits & effect social change.
 Join Today

-Smoking or chewing tobacco is very dangerous.
-It causes many deadly health conditions.
-According to the Illinois Institute for Addiction Recovery, smoking is responsible for about one in every six deaths in the U.S. (IIAR).
+Tobacco is dangerous.
+According to one study, smoking-related diseases are responsible for about 435,000 deaths per year in the United States.
+That’s about 1 in every 5 deaths in the United States.
 Stopping smoking, no matter how long you have smoked, can greatly benefit your health.

 Smoking cigarettes or using other tobacco products causes nicotine addiction.
 Nicotine is very addictive, so even infrequent use can lead to dependence.

-Anyone who uses tobacco is at risk for developing an addiction.
+Anyone who uses tobacco is at risk of developing an addiction.
 The best way to prevent an addiction is to avoid tobacco.

 Some factors may increase the risk of addiction.
-People with a family history of nicotine addiction and people who grow up in homes with tobacco users are more likely to start smoking and develop an addiction.
-People who start smoking when they are young are more likely to smoke into adulthood.
-It’s less common for adults to start smoking or develop an addiction (American Society of Addiction Medicine, 2013).
+For example, people with a family history of nicotine addiction and people who grow up in homes with tobacco users are more likely to start smoking and develop an addiction.

-Also, people who abuse alcohol or drugs or those with a mental illness have an increased risk of nicotine dependence.
+People who abuse alcohol or drugs or who have a mental illness also have an increased risk of nicotine dependence.

 Signs of nicotine addiction include: